top of page

 The first thing you need is a solid evergreen post that answers a problem your audience is already searching for.

-For example, I wrote: How to Create and Sell a Planner.
+For example, I have a trending blog post titled: How to Create and Sell a Planner.
 It’s practical, evergreen, and solves a real pain point.
+Market research using Keysearch also showed me that there is a high search volume for this topic.

-Here’s the fun part.
-There are 4 main types of spinoffs you can create from this one post: niche spin offs, platform focused, product-focused, quick win spins and if you like a 5th, seasonal spins.
+There are 5 main types of spinoffs I can create from this one post: niche spin offs, platform focused spin-offs, product-focused spin-offs, quick win spin-offs and seasonal spins-offs.

 A) Niche Spin-Offs

 This is when you vary the audience your post is directed to.
-Instead of “planners for everyone,” you turn that one post into several variations:
+So Instead of “planners for everyone,” you turn that one post into several variations.
+For example:

 • How to Create a Budget Planner That Sells